Doctor Mike Masding

 She is lead Dean for Foundation and Diagnostics specialties in Scotland.
-Her main areas of interest are trainee support and development.
+Her main areas of interest are foundation doctor support and development.

 She is particularly passionate about foundation training, seeing this as one of the key transitions in a medical career.

-Through her role in the UKFPO, she sees the opportunity to build upon the strengths of the UK programme and improve the experiences for foundation trainees.
+Through her role in the UKFPO, she sees the opportunity to build upon the strengths of the UK programme and improve the experiences for foundation doctors.